-If you or a loved one had a motorcycle accident in Miami or Florida, our personal injury lawyer can determine the amount of compensation you are eligible for.
+If you or a loved one has suffered a serious injury as the result of a motorcycle accident in Miami or Florida, our personal injury lawyer can help your family recover.

 What our clients say about their casesRead all reviews